danielsaidi/website_danielsaidi/_posts/2020/2020-10-13-swiftui-toasts.md

 toastContext.present(Text("Hello, I'm a custom toast!"))
 ```

-I use a `ToastStyle` to style the toasts in various ways.
-That way, you can create texts, images etc. in the same way, by just providing a style to the `toast` modifier.
-That separates the style of the toast from the style of its content.
+That's it, your view don't need multiple `@State` properties for different toasts or to switch over an enum to determine which toast to show.

+## Styling a toast

+The solution above can show any view you like as a toast, which means that you can create specific toast style modifiers to style views in a consistent way.

+However, the toast modifier that I link to from this post has functionality for providing styles, which further separates toast styling from the toast content.

-## ObservedObject vs State
+## @StateObject vs @ObservedObject

-`@ObservedObject` mostly works great, but I have had problems in multiplatform apps that target iOS 14, where toasts don't appear or immediately close.
-Replacing `@ObservedObject` with `@State` has solved the problem for me, but it is not consistent.
-For instance, it does not work in the demo app this post links to.
-My advice is to try `@ObservedObject` first and replace it with `@State` if it doesn't work.
+Use `@StateObject` for your contexts whenever possible.
+However, if you target `iOS 13` or if the context is created and managed by another part of your app, use `@ObservedObject`.

 ## Future Improvements